 Admission decisions are based on undergraduate grade-point average, Graduate Management Admission Test (GMAT) scores, recommendations, and our assessment of how well the applicant's objectives match those of the program.
 Admission to the MBA program is granted jointly by The Graduate School of Penn State University and Penn State Behrend's Black School of Business.

-You may apply for admission to Penn State Behrend's MBA program each of the three semesters of the academic year (fall, spring, and summer).
+You may apply for admission to Penn State Behrend's MBA program in each of the three semesters of the academic year (fall, spring, and summer).
 Click here for important application deadlines and semester dates.
 You can submit the online application prior to taking the GMAT.

 Applicants to both the Pittsburgh and Erie programs: